-How to clean and maintain cast iron pans is a question I’m asked a lot so I’m going to jump right in.
+How to clean and maintain cast iron skillets is a question I’m asked a lot so I’m going to jump right in.
 Cast iron skillets are virtually indestructible.
 With proper care, your skillet will look brand new all the time.
 When cleaning, I never use soap or a metal utensil.
 Just water, oil, heat, and a good plastic scraper.

-3. Oil the entire pan with a very thin coating of vegetable or canola oil and store.
+3. Oil the entire skillet with a very thin coating of vegetable or canola oil and store.

 - 4. Reseason (only if necessary) in an oven, upside down for an hour.
 Details below.